Atom Egoyan: Career

-Egoyan began making films in the early 1980s; his debut film Next of Kin (1984) world-premiered at the International Filmfestival Mannheim-Heidelberg and won a major prize.
-He directed the 1985 Twilight Zone episode "The Wall".
-His commercial breakthrough came with the film Exotica (1994).
+Egoyan began making films in the early 1980s; his debut film Next of Kin (1984) had a world premier at the International Filmfestival Mannheim-Heidelberg and won a major prize.
+The next year he directed the 1985 Twilight Zone episode "The Wall".

+His commercial breakthrough came with his film Exotica (1994).
 He received the Grand Prix (Belgian Film Critics Association) in Brussels, the FIPRESCI Jury Prize at the Cannes Film Festival, and Best Motion Picture at the Canadian Screen Awards (then called the Genie Awards).

-However, it was Egoyan's first attempt at adapted material that resulted in his best-known work, The Sweet Hereafter (1997), which earned him three prizes at the 50th Cannes Film Festival: the Grand Prix, the FIPRESCI Jury Prize, and the Prize of the Ecumenical Jury.
+Egoyan's first attempt at adapted material resulted in his best-known work, the highly praised The Sweet Hereafter (1997).
+It earned him three prizes at the 50th Cannes Film Festival: the Grand Prix, the FIPRESCI Jury Prize, and the Prize of the Ecumenical Jury.
 The film also earned Egoyan Academy Award nominations for Best Director and Best Adapted Screenplay.